mattange/pygeostandards/README.rst

 Classes are - where possible - linked.
-Objects are loaded from easly readable and modifiable csv files (use xlsx files an save as csv as needed).
+Objects are loaded from easly readable and modifiable csv files (use xlsx files and save as csv as needed).

 Order of columns in the CSV files MUST match order of column specifications in the individual object definitions.